shariq1989/cookbook/content/recipe/cucumber_avo_tom_salad.md

 #### INSTRUCTIONS

-1. Cut up the cucumbers, tomatoes, and cilantro and add them to a large bowl.
+1. Cut the cucumbers, tomatoes, and cilantro and add them to a large salad bowl.
-2. Add the olive oil, lime juice, salt, and pepper to the bowl and mix well.
+2. Add olive oil, lime juice, salt, and pepper to the bowl and stir to mix well.
-3. Next, add the avocado and gently fold them into the salad.
-Do not over mix so the avocados remain intact.
+3. Next, add the avocado and gently fold them into the salad, careful not to overmix.

 ### ABOUT THE SALAD

-If I decide to barbeque meat or grill burgers, I fix this salad; if I am cooking a Mexican entree, I make this salad;  if we are going to a potluck or get-together, I bring this salad.
-You get the point; I really like this salad.

 #### What main ingredients do I need for this meal?

-* Cocktail Cucumbers: You can also use regular cucumbers, but I love using cocktails.
-I think they are crisper than regular ones, and I love the crunch they add to the salad.
+* Cocktail Cucumbers: You can use regular cucumbers, but I prefer cocktails.
+To me, they are crisper than regular ones, and I love the crunch they add.

 * Avocado